-The Group has employed a total of approximately 505 employees as at 31 December 2023 (31 December 2022: approximately 376 employees) in Hong Kong and the PRC.
-Staff costs (including Directors' emoluments) amounted to approximately RMB59.3 million for the Year (Prior Year: approximately RMB46.2 million).
+The Group has employed a total of approximately 514 employees as at 31 December 2024 (31 December 2023: approximately 504 employees) in Hong Kong and the PRC.
+Staff costs (including Directors' emoluments) amounted to approximately RMB72.0 million for the Year (Prior Year: approximately RMB59.3 million).
 The remuneration was determined based on the performance and professional experience of employees as well as the prevailing market conditions.
 The management will regularly review the remuneration policy and arrangement of the Group.
-In addition to pension, the Group will also distribute discretionary bonus to certain employees as incentives according to their performance.
+In addition to pension, the Group will also distribute discretionary bonus to them as incentives according to their performance.
 The Group recruits and selects candidates on the basis of their qualifications and suitability for the position.
 It is the Group's policy to recruit the most capable person available for each position.